WordPress/plugin-check/readme.txt

 = [0.2.2] 2023-09-TBD =

+* Fix - Prevent problems with Readme parser warning related to `contributor_ignored` for when running the check outside of WP.org.
+Props @bordoni, @dev4press. [#276](https://github.com/10up/plugin-check/pull/276)
 * Fix - Remove extra period on the end of the sentence for Phar warning.
-Props @bordoni, @pixolin. [#275](https://github.com/10up/plugin-check/pull/265)
+Props @bordoni, @pixolin. [#275](https://github.com/10up/plugin-check/pull/275)

 = [0.2.1] 2023-09-22 =